haiku/haiku/docs/develop/midi/oldprotocol.rst

 The BeOS R5 Midi Kit protocol
 =============================

-In the course of writing the OpenBeOS Midi Kit, I spent some time looking at how BeOS R5's libmidi2.so and midi_server communicate.
+In the course of writing the Haiku Midi Kit, I spent some time looking at how BeOS R5's libmidi2.so and midi_server communicate.
 Not out of a compulsion to clone this protocol, but to learn from it.
 After all, the Be engineers spent a lot of time thinking about this already,